QuestNetwork/quest-os-js/README.md

 ## Description

 Unified API for the QuestNetwork dStack.
+Use with our window platform: [qDesk](https://github.com/QuestNetwork/qDesk)

 Check out our [Quest Messenger](https://github.com/QuestNetwork/quest-messenger-js) and the [Awesome Quest Network](https://github.com/QuestNetwork/awesome) list for more examples.